Skip to Content

 • Actively involves all team members in the prescription, fabrication, provision, management, and prosthetic training of high technology limbs.

-• Collects outcome measures to evaluate the effectiveness of rehabilitation interventions and uses these outcomes to improve patient care and the overall amputation program.
+• Collects data to evaluate rehabilitation interventions and uses these outcomes to improve patient care and the overall amputation program.

 • Demonstrates a strong team approach in both the inpatient and outpatient areas.